 This gets into another topic which I think is very helpful.
 A friend of mine, a psychiatrist, pointed out this theory using economic terms.
 We need to learn to accept that people have different currencies and they will pay with these different currencies.
 We need to learn to be able to accept their currency.
 For example, some people show their affection physically, by hugging and kissing.
 Other people show their love and concern by taking care of us.
 They’re not so physically affectionate, but they are caring and protective.

-If our sadness is based just on concern about ourselves, "I'm sad that people don't pay attention to me," then we really have to work on that.
+If our sadness is based just on concern about ourselves, “I’m sad that people don’t pay attention to me,” then we really have to work on that.
 Even if people did pay attention to us, what do we want?
 Do we want paparazzi around taking pictures of us all the time?
 Do we need so much attention paid to us?
-I mean, please, it's not going to satisfy.
-Even if others pay attention to us exactly as we wish, it's ordinary happiness and doesn’t last.
-On the other hand, as with the example of an over-protective parent, someone can pay too much attention, asking every five minutes, "How are you and do you feel okay,” or “Is everything all right?”
+I mean, of course, it’s not going to satisfy.
+Even if others pay attention to us exactly as we wish, it’s ordinary happiness and doesn’t last.
+On the other hand, as with the example of an over-protective parent, someone can pay too much attention, asking every five minutes, “How are you?
+Do you feel okay?” or “Is everything all right?”

 Let’s say we haven’t realized a level of awareness of voidness and that we still feel we have very real reasons, maybe not even exaggerated reasons, to be angry.
 We avoid that and don’t express our anger.
 We try to not make a big deal out of it, but is there a mechanism by which this could turn into something that could be unhealthy psychologically?